xiaoyang-sde/knowledge-base/docs/operating-systems/03-memory-virtualization.md

 The system extracts the first few bits of a virtual address to determine which segment it is referring to.
 The system shares certain memory segments between address spaces with the protection bits, which specifies whether or not a process could read, write, or execute the segment.

+## Free-Space Management

+Free-space management in a system that implements the virtual memory with the segmentation technique is complicated because the free spaces are fragmented.
+The system maintains a **free list** data structure to manage the free space, which contains references to all of the free chunks of space in the managed region of memory.
+To track the length of the allocated chunk, the allocator stores extra information in the **header** block that contains the size of the allocated region in the memory.

+- **Splitting**: The allocator finds a free chunk of memory that can satisfy the request and split it into two.
+- **Coalescing**: The allocator merges newly returned free chunk with its adjencent free chunk.

+The ideal allocator is both fast and minimizes fragmentation.
+Because the stream of allocation and free requests can be arbitrary, any particular strategy can do quite badly given the wrong set of inputs.

+- **Best fit**: The allocator finds chunks of free memory that are larger than the requested size, and then returns the smallest (best-fit) chunk.
+- **Worst fit**: The allocator finds chunks of free memory that are larger than the requested size, and then returns the largest (worst-fit) chunk.
+- **First fit**: The allocator finds and returns the first block that is larger than the requested size.
+- **Next fit**: The allocator keeps an extra pointer to the location within the list where it was looking last and returns the next block that is larger than the requested size.

 ## Paging: Introduction

 The paging technique divides the virtual address space into fixed sized pages.
 The physical memory is an array of fixed-sized page frames, and each frame contains a single virtual-memory page.
 To translate the virtual address into the physical address, the system splits the virtual address into the **virtual page number** and the **offset** within the page, and then replaces the virtual page number with the **physical frame number** based on the page table.
 The technique could introduce extra memory accesseses and fill the memory with large page tables.